Taking care of your family, belongings and personal information should be of the utmost importance at all times.

 Sensor lights are relatively cheap and are a great way of deterring burglars or those up to no good.

 Simply position above your front door or porch and when something approaches the light will automatically turn on.
 You can immediately know when an intruder trespasses and thus be able to defend yourself and turn them away.

 In case you decide to take more stringent measures, like equipping yourself with a firearm for added protection, make sure you abide by the gun laws in your respective state and fulfill all criteria for holding one.
 Websites like https://gunlawsuits.org/gun-laws/new-mexico/ should be able to help you in this regard.

 Regularly test your security alarm

-Every couple of months do some check and update the code, only allowing those in the property to know.
-If you are planning on going on holiday, it may be wise to inform a neighbour who you trust with the code in case of an accidental alarm (you don’t want to return from 2 weeks in the sun to a street full of tired neighbours who have been kept up day and night by your faulty security system.
+That said, if you have a security alarm installed and you are planning on going on holiday, it may be wise to tell a neighbour the code of your alarm.
+This can help them stop the device in case of an accidental alarm.
+You don’t want to return from 2 weeks in the sun to a street full of tired neighbours who have been kept up day and night by your faulty security system.

 Get a dog

 Not the most obvious security solution, but having a dog can help to heighten your security and deter burglars.
 They will let you know when someone is approaching or at the door and have a pretty good judge of character!